jmooring/hvm/README.md

 **promptForEdition** (`bool`)

-Whether `hvm use` and `hvm install` prompt for an edition when you omit the edition from the command.
+Whether `hvm use` and `hvm install` show the edition selection menu during interactive selection or when you omit the edition during direct selection.
 Setting this to `false` instructs `hvm` to select the `defaultEdition` instead.
 The default is `true`.

 **sortAscending** (`bool`)